thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 This page highlights the following:
 - Setting up your cluster to use the tsload service
-- Using the Python3 client for writing automated ETL jobs
+- Using the reference client for writing automated ETL jobs
 - Server and authentication details
 - API workflow inside the client